John Sadler (town clerk): Political thought

 Sadler's view of the executive function was, as we have seen, not our modern one, but in other respects his grasp of the principles of the doctrine of the separation of powers was clear.

 Hartlib circle

 Sadler was a philosemite, on friendly terms with Menasseh Ben Israel.
 He believed that readmission would allow for the Jews to be converted to Christianity, which would hasten the new millennium (which he conceived as being a time of "more justice and more mercy" rather than being visited by Christ's "bodily presence").
 He was also an associate of Samuel Hartlib and John Dury.
 This interest was not clearly separated from the line taken by Sadler in The Rights of the Kingdom.

 Personal life

 He married Jane, daughter of the Dorset MP John Trenchard.
-His sister Ann married John Harvard.